“Our Pottsville Volunteers” – A song about Schuylkill County’s brave Civil War soldiers

 God bless the dead of our gallant men, our Pottsville Volunteers.

-Featured Image: Officers of the 50th Pennsylvania Veteran Volunteer Infantry in 1865.
+Featured Image: Officers of the 96th Pennsylvania in 1862.
 This was a unit made up primarily of men from Schuylkill County.

 Read more of our posts about the Civil War in the Coal Region HERE.